ninagw3/Walrus_from_space/README.md

 ├── 3_class_imbalance
 │       Explores different way to the class imbalance present, using methods like SMOTE and ADASYN.
 │
-├── 4_random_forest
+├── 4_model_compare
-│       Mutliple runs of Random Forest, form different preprocessing to location.
+│       Multiple notebooks to compare all the different models.
 │
-├── 5_knn
+├── 5_detection_change
-│       Some tries with KNNs.
+│       Tests with detection changes in images.
 │
+├── 6_object_based
+│       A notebook for object-based detection.
+│
+├── 7_clustering
+│       A notebook to try unsupervised clustering.
+│
+├── 8_knn
+│       Some tries with KNNs, with undersampling and parameter tuning.
+│
+├── 9_random_forest
+│       Mutliple runs of Random Forest, form different preprocessing to location, with undersampling and parameter tuning.
+│
-├── 6_xgboost
+├── 10_xgboost
-│       A notebook for the implementation with XGBoost │
+│       A notebook for the implementation with XGBoost, with undersampling and parameter tuning.
-├── 7_ensemble
-│       An essemble model, and using some ocean buffer │
+│
-├── 8_cnn
+├── 11_cnn
 │       Some try at CNNs and UNET
 │
-└── 9_compare_model
+└── 12_stacked_ensemble_model
-        Multiple notebooks to compare all the different models.
+        Multiple notebooks for stacked and essemble model, with the use of an ocean buffer.
 ```